 Therefore, a person who has social anxiety avoids social gatherings, public speaking opportunities, job interviews, meeting strangers- any situation that may have the potential of exposing his perceived or real flaws.

-Note that these flaws may be anything ranging from the lack of social skills to lack of confidence, feelings of inferiority to feelings of insecurity.
+Note that these flaws may range from a lack of social skills to a lack of confidence, feelings of inferiority, and feelings of insecurity.
 In these cases, anxiety can only be prevented by fixing these underlying issues or perception errors.

 Consider the following example:

 Christina always felt anxious around people because she thought she wasn’t pretty.
 She had this strange feeling that everyone’s eyes were on her whenever she found herself in a public place and that they were laughing at her and making fun of her looks.